Tanika Gupta: Awards and recognition

 In 2008, Gupta was appointed a Member of the Order of the British Empire (MBE) in the 2008 New Year Honours for her services to drama.
 In June 2016 she was made a Fellow of the Royal Society of Literature.
+In 2017, she was awarded an Honorary Doctorate of Theatre by the University of Chichester.

 In 2018, Gupta was awarded with the James Tait Black Memorial Prize for Drama for her play Lions and Tigers.